ivanpierre/obs-data/Computing/DevOps/Kubernetes OS/Talos.md

 # Talos
-Talos is a [[Containers]] optimized Linux distro; a reimagining of Linux for distributed systems such as Kubernetes.
+Talos is a [[Computing/DevOps/Containers/Containers]] optimized Linux distro; a reimagining of Linux for distributed systems such as Kubernetes.
 Designed to be as minimal as possible while still maintaining practicality.
 For these reasons, Talos has a number of features unique to it:

 -   it is immutable
 -   it is atomic